kollihk/PepperMint/README.md

 * Counterfeit prescription drugs may not contain the active ingredient or could lead to accidental overdose.
 * Counterfeit cosmetics can cause severe skin reactions.

 Fake products are everywhere.
 Fronm cosmetics to cooking oil and clothing, every industry suffers heavily due to counterfeit products.
-According to an estimate from Gartner, nearly 60 percent of extra virgin olive oil is fake.

 ## Fraud and Crypto